-Public workshops (in association with the Schola Gregoriana of Cambridge)
+Public workshop (in association with the Schola Gregoriana of Cambridge)

-Public workshop on chant by Hildegard, followed at 5 pm by the participants singing the songs learned during the day in the church.
+Public workshop on chant associated with Charlemagne, followed at 5 pm by the participants singing the songs learned during the day in the church.
 All welcome, no previous experience needed.

 Workshop cost: £10 (£5 student/unwaged); no charge if you simply wish to listen at 5 pm.

-For booking and further information about these workshops, please contact Emma Hornby or Paul Rouse (email email@example.com, phone 0117 9374372).
+For booking and further information about this workshop, please contact Paul Rouse (email firstname.lastname@example.org, phone 0117 9374372).

 - We gave an illustrated lecture-recital entitled ‘Inscribed on the heart: the power of medieval music’ in October 2011 as part of the InsideArts festival.
 A podcast of the occasion is available on the festival website.

 - A public workshop on Gregorian chant at St Mary Redcliffe church, Bristol in November 2011, followed by first vespers for Christ the King, in Latin, performed by the workshop participants with the University of Bristol Music Department Schola Cantorum.
 The service was led by the Priest-in-Charge, the Revd.
 Dr. Simon Taylor.

 - We gave a joint concert with the Schola Gregoriana of Cambridge at the Temple Church, Fleet Street, London in April 2012, singing music from the Fontevrault Gradual and polyphony from the Las Huelgas Codex.
 Watch out for the forthcoming CD, Cohors leta ducat chorum.